 Because of its inherent limitations, internal control over financial reporting may not prevent or detect errors or misstatements in our financial statements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree or compliance with the policies or procedures may deteriorate.
 Management assessed the effectiveness of our internal control over financial reporting at December 31, 2020.
 In making these assessments, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control - Integrated Framework (2013).
-On March 15, 2021, we filed the Original Filing.
-At that time, our Chief Executive Officer and our Chief Financial Officer had performed an evaluation and concluded that our internal control over financial reporting was effective as of that date, December 31, 2020.
-Subsequent to performing that evaluation, the SEC published the SEC Warrant Accounting Statement, which resulted in our reconsideration of the accounting treatment of our Derivative Instruments and the restatement of our financial reporting and concluded that we did not maintain effective internal control over financial reporting as of December 31, 2020, due to a material weakness in our internal control over financial reporting related solely to our accounting for warrants.
-Notwithstanding this material weakness, management has concluded that our audited financial statements included in the Amendment are fairly stated in all material respects in accordance with GAAP for each of the periods presented herein.
+Based on our assessments and those criteria, management determined that we maintained effective internal control over financial reporting as of December 31, 2020.